 The graduate program in English is designed to equip candidates with the skills, techniques, and qualities of leadership and scholarship required for professional and academic excellence.
-Students will choose from three concentrations in English Pedagogy, Literature, and Teaching English to Speakers of Other Languages (TESOL).
-The graduate English program enables students to hone their written and oral communication skills, do substantive independent research and critical analysis, and study a curriculum that provides a broad background for students wishing to pursue teaching at the secondary or post-secondary levels as well as careers in fields such as art, advertising, business, creative writing, public relations, law, library science, journalism, broadcasting, and professional writing.
+Students will choose from four concentrations in Digital Literary Studies, English Pedagogy, Literature, and Teach of English to Speakers of Other Languages (TESOL).
+The graduate English program enables students to improve their technological abilities, hone their written and oral communication skills, do substantive independent research and critical analysis, and study a curriculum that provides a broad background for students wishing to pursue teaching at the secondary or post-secondary levels as well as careers in fields such as art, advertising, business, creative writing, public relations, journalism, law, library science, journalism, broadcasting, publishing, and professional and creative writing.